 With this permanent teeth replacement solution, patients won’t experience discomfort and anxiety associated with wearing traditional dentures.
 Just imagine, no more sliding from side to side, no more denture cleaning or sore spots in your mouth.
 You won’t have to worry about your denture slipping out while you speak or sneeze and will be able to enjoy your social life to the fullest.

 Does it sound like music to your ears?
-Read on to learn everything you need to know about full mouth dental implants in Ottawa.
+Read on to learn everything you need to know about full plate or full mouth dental implants in Ottawa.

 What are Full Mouth Dental Implants?

 The term “full mouth dental implants” or “full plate dental implants” describes any dental implant procedure aimed to replace all of your missing teeth in either your upper or lower arch.
 This can be done with four to six implants working together as a team to support a full bridge or denture.
 “All-on-4”, “All-on-5”, and “All-on-6” are all different types of full mouth implants.

 Benefits of Complete Teeth Replacement with Full Mouth Implants

 There are a few ways in which patients can benefit from full mouth dental implants in Ottawa:

 When natural teeth do double the work in supporting the bite pressure of a removable denture or bridge, it leads to the weakening and wear of natural teeth.